insovs/DiscordDebloater/README.md

 ## Overview

-Discord ships with a significant amount of overhead that most users never need — multiple language packs, noise suppression modules, auto-updater binaries, crash reporters, telemetry trackers, and GPU cache.
+Discord ships with a significant amount of overhead most users never need — multiple language packs, noise suppression modules, auto-updater binaries, crash reporters, telemetry trackers, and GPU cache.
 This tool provides a clean GUI to selectively remove or disable these components without touching anything critical to Discord's core functionality.

 All operations run in isolated PowerShell runspaces with live progress feedback.
 Nothing is removed silently.